Preview: Keep this simple potty training accident kit with you to keep you toddler clean and ready to keep going!

 - A spare pair of underpants (of course).
 This assumes you are keeping a change of clothes in the diaper bag but good idea to add a pair of clean pants to this kit if you don’t carry a diaper bag.
 I love the thicker training pants for potty training!
 They tend to absorb much more and might not leak through to clothes.

 Put all contents into a plastic zip bag (or use the wet-dry bag) to make a portable kit.
 The plastic zip bag can also be used to transport or dispose of soiled clothing after clean up.
+YOu can easily throw this kit into your diaper bag or purse!

 And done!
 All clean and ready to keep moving.
 These potty training accident kits are small and simple enough to keep one in your purse and one in the car- or anywhere you might need one (even at grandma’s house).